 - Apprentices are aged 16-18

 - Apprentices are aged 19-24 and have previously been in care or have a Local Authority Education, Health and Care Plan

 9. We pay the apprenticeship levy but struggle to spend it in full.
 How can we use it to make the most of Government incentives?

-If, like many employers, you have a levy underspend, and have accumulated excess funds in your apprenticeship service account, now could be the right time to take advantage of your apprenticeship levy to build capacity and capability within your business.
+If, like many employers, you have a levy underspend, and have accumulated excess funds in your apprenticeship service account, now could be the right time to take advantage of your apprenticeship levy to build capacity and capability within your business or wider supply chain.